menu cross down-arrow up-arrow

 Sunset from the Skyline Trail was magnificent.

-We were happy to arrive a solid half an hour before the tour group at the lookout, giving us views of the ever-changing light.
+We were happy to arrive a solid half an hour before another tour group at the lookout.
+Being there a half hour before and a half-hour after offered us views of the ever-changing light.

 Different Platforms to Watch From